andrewthecodertx/6502-Emulator/README.md

 A fully functional 6502 microprocessor emulator written entirely in PHP, packaged as a Composer library for building custom 6502-based systems.
-Features a reusable CPU core that can be paired with different system implementations.
+Features two CPU cores (NMOS 6502 and WDC 65C02) that can be paired with different system implementations.

 ## Installation